OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-07/README.md

 ## Installing MongoDB

-MongoDB is a popular NoSQL database.
+We'll use MongoDB as our database backend.
 Create [mongodb-playbook.yml](./mongodb-playbook.yml) on the control node to call the role.

 ```yaml